 Javadekar takes charge as Union Minister of Heavy Industries and Public Enterprises

-Addressing a press conference here on Monday, Sawant accused the Bharatiya Janata Party (BJP) of reneging on its promise to the Shiv Sena for equal division of seats and power and forcing the Uddhav Thackeray-led party to snap ties.
-He alleged that the BJP was resorting to "lies" by denying the agreement reached between the leaders of the two allies before the assembly elections.

-Sawant also said there is no trust left between the parties and it would not be proper to continue as a minister now.
+On Monday, Sawant accused the BJP of reneging on its promise to the Shiv Sena for equal division of seats and power in Maharashtra.
+Sawant had also said there is no trust left between the parties and it would not be proper to continue as a minister now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)